 The Council shall review water usage at the CGF as part of the compliance monitoring program established for overseeing the construction and operation of the project.
 This will include review of reports and plant data that document the use and discharge of all water at the site, and updates on Chehalis Powers' retirement of water rights.
-Commensurate with the submittal of the annual water usage report, the Council will evaluate the data and consult with Chehalis Power owner could still dig four exempt wells, or one well per lot, that can draw up to 500 gallons per day (gpd).
-The amount of water rights acquired should therefore be calculated based upon total water rights transferred less 2000 gpd for the four wells.

-and determine if additional requirements are needed for the use of water for the CGF.
+Commensurate with the submittal of the annual water usage report, the Council will evaluate the data and consult with Chehalis Power and determine if additional requirements are needed for the use of water for the CGF.